 Many students might groan and roll their eyes if asked to participate in these activities, but they do have significant benefits.
 Furthermore, many teachers might be loath to take the time to conduct these activities, although they bring with them enormous gains.
+Benefits of team-building activities for students, include:

 Provide a common experience among peers